DCAN-Labs/dcan_rtd/docs/access/msi.md

 ### Non-UMN Employees

 In order to request an MSI account as a non-UMN employee, a Person of Interest (POI) account must first be created.
-The requester needs written approval from Dr. Damien Fair or another DCAN Leadership team member (Drs.
-Eric Feczko, Oscar Miranda-Dominguez, Steve Nelson, Anita Randolph, and Amanda Reuter).
+The requester needs written approval from Dr. Damien Fair or another DCAN Leadership team member.

-Send written approval to Nora Byington (`bying015@umn.edu`) to initiate the POI account creation process.
+Email [DCAN Labs](https://innovation.umn.edu/developmental-cognition-and-neuroimaging-lab/contact-us/) with "POI Account Request" in as your subject to initiate the POI account creation process.

 ## Gaining Access